Ananya-KM/VSD_HDP/Day2.md

 In **Flat Synthesis**, the whole design is processed all at once, without breaking it down into smaller parts.

 Steps
-Your Yosys synthesis script looks good!
-Here’s a breakdown of each command for clarity:

 1. **Invoke Yosys**:
    ```bash